Flu and colds, can infrared sauna help?

 There is research showing that symptoms of colds and flu are dramatically reduced when long-wave infrared therapy (IR-C) is used in the early stages of the common cold.
 This means using your infrared sauna when you notice that you are getting a bit of a cold.
 As a result, there is a good chance it will not progress and you will not suffer any further.
 Should symptoms persist, it is better to consult your own doctor for medical advice.

 This is confirmed by several other studies.
-A study (‘Regular Sauna bathing and the incidence of common colds’) by Ernst E., Pecho E., Wirz P. and Saradeth T. tested the hypothesis that using the (infrared) sauna can have a positive effect on colds.
+A study (‘Regular Sauna bathing and the incidence of common colds') by Ernst E., Pecho E., Wirz P. and Saradeth T. tested the hypothesis that using the (infrared) sauna can have a positive effect on colds.
 50 volunteers were studied over a 6-month period for the incidence of flu and colds.
 Half visited the sauna regularly, while the other half did not.
 In the group that used the sauna, a lot fewer people were found to suffer from colds.
 The difference was particularly striking in the last 3 months of the study.
+Some people also experience faster recovery when combining infrared sauna use with other healthy habits like drinking plenty of water, taking daily multivitamins, and simply relaxing.

 Strengthening the immune system through regular infrared sauna use

 Infrared heat causes our body temperature to rise, and a kind of fever is generated in our body.
 Not good you might think, but the opposite is true.
 This slight increase in temperature causes our body to produce white blood cells to reverse that fever.
-So this causes us to ‘train’ our bodies to respond to incoming viruses or bacteria.
+So this causes us to ‘train' our bodies to respond to incoming viruses or bacteria.
 Then, when such a foreign substance comes in, our body can react to it much faster.
-Especially at the first signs of a cold, we can quickly ‘boost’ our immune system to shorten the lifespan of viruses.
+Especially at the first signs of a cold, we can quickly ‘boost' our immune system to shorten the lifespan of viruses.
 Thus, the immune system is strengthened, and we will get sick less.
+Using a sauna regularly in this way can enhance the immune system's ability to treat illness and prevent future infections.
+If you're also dealing with skin concerns during illness, infrared saunas may help soothe skin problems, including those aggravated by inflammation or dehydration.

 This is what scientific studies say about infrared sauna

 This is confirmed in several studies.
-A study (‘Regular Sauna bathing and the incidence of common colds’) by Ernst E., Pecho E., Wirz P. and Saradeth T. tested the hypothesis that infrared sauna use can have a positive effect on colds.
+A study (‘Regular Sauna bathing and the incidence of common colds') by Ernst E., Pecho E., Wirz P. and Saradeth T. tested the hypothesis that infrared sauna use can have a positive effect on colds.
 50 volunteers were studied over a 6-month period for the incidence of flu and colds.
 Half visited the infrared sauna regularly, while the other half did not.
 In the group that used the sauna, a lot fewer people were found to suffer from colds.
 The difference was particularly striking in the last three months of the study.
+The positive effects noted in this research show why many people turn to infrared saunas not only for wellness, but also for preventive treatment during flu season.
+To make the most of your sessions, it's important to know the ideal temperature settings for infrared saunas, especially when using it during illness.

 Regular relaxation is important

 Besides strengthening our immune system, an infrared cabin also simply works to relax.
 Just relaxing for half an hour in the cabin also gives you a break from everyday stress.
 Reducing stress obviously also works positively on our body and immune system.
 It is less stressed and so illnesses are less likely to develop.
 Only benefits, then.
 Worldwide, several doctors already use infrared cabins to cure colds quickly.
 It is a treatment that originated in Germany, and has since been used in several countries.
 The infrared sauna is a blessing for our health.
 Besides all the positive effects on muscles, joints, skin problems, and so on, it also has a beneficial effect on our immune system and thus our resistance.
+For anyone looking to reduce inflammation, relax deeply, and support their respiratory system, regular infrared sauna use is a natural ally.
+Those with recurring migraines may also be interested in this approach—infrared sauna therapy for migraine relief is gaining popularity for its calming effects.

 But there are also other benefits of the infrared cabin